cdrage/containerfiles/README.md

  * The default user is root, and the ssh key is placed in /usr/ssh/root.keys this is enabled so we can scp / ssh and get the kubeconfig file (/etc/rancher/k3s/k3s.yaml)
  * k3s is loaded with NO INGRESS / Traefik as I prefer using nginx-ingress.
 See the systemd k3s.service file for more details.

- Arguments are required in order to build this image with both your k3s token and your SSH public key.
+ Arguments are required in order to build this image with both your k3s K3S_TOKEN and your SSH public key.
 To do this, you must have the following (you can pass in this via --build-arg foo=bar on the CLI):
+ * HOSTNAME=k8smaster
- * token=MySuperSecretK3sToken
+ * K3S_TOKEN=MySuperSecretK3sToken
- * sshpubkey=MySSHPublicKeyNOTThePrivateKey
+ * SSH_PUBLIC_KEY=MySSHPublicKeyNOTThePrivateKey
- * hostname=k8smaster
+ * K8S_VERSION=1.29.4

  **Running:**
  1. Create disk image using the above extension